 Eat Pray Love, the movie based on the book by Elizabeth Gilbert has scenes set in Rome and Naples, Italy.
 Elizabeth Gilbert, played by Julia Roberts in the movie, spends her time in Rome searching for beauty and exploring Italian food in the first section, Eat.
 Here are Rome locations you'll see in the movie, Eat Pray Love, although some of them feature more prominently in the book.

 In the movie, you'll see a great shot of the Roman Colosseum, the most popular tourist site in Rome.
-If you plan to visit the Colosseum, be sure to read how to buy Colosseum tickets to avoid the ticket line which can be very long.
+If you plan to visit the Colosseum, find out how to buy Colosseum tickets to avoid the ticket line, which can be very long.

 Piazza Navona is home to more of Rome's famous fountains including Bernini's Fontana Dei Fiumi.
 The large square still retains its oval shape from when it was built by the Romans for chariot races and athletic competitions.
 Today, in addition to several churches, it's ringed by expensive restaurants and cafes.
 If you're on a food quest in Rome, be sure to try the famous tartufo dessert.

-The Pantheon, the best-preserved building of ancient Rome, has a spectacular dome and free admission.
+The Pantheon, the best-preserved building of ancient Rome, has a spectacular dome and features free admission.
 In ancient Rome, it was the temple of all the gods but it was turned into a church in the 7th century.
 For dinner try Armando al Pantheon, Salita de' Crescenzi, 31.
-After dinner, splurge on a drink outside in the Pantheon's lively Piazza di Rotonda, one of my favorite Rome squares at night.
+After dinner, splurge on a drink outside in the Pantheon's lively Piazza di Rotonda, a beautiful square to visit at night.

 San Crispino has long been touted as the best gelateria in Rome and Elizabeth Gilbert's description of tasting their gelato (in the book) will make you wish you were there.
 Here you'll eat gelato only, no cones to interfere with the flavors.
 I've read that there are three San Crispino shops, this one is near the Trevi Fountain.